NYU-Hyperloop/NYU-Hyperloop-Telemetry-Server/README.md

 A secure telemetry server between the pod and an off-site server

 ## Setting up the server
-Install Python 2.7 and PIP
-Note: gevent-websocket does not fully support Python 3
+Install Python 2.7 and PIP (gevent-websocket does not fully support Python 3)

 ### Install required tools:
 ```